-For a lot of people, filing bankruptcy, going to court and taking the pre-filing credit counseling course and post-filing financial management course, are enough to put things into perspective.
-In court, you'll hear about people with failing businesses, crazy schemes, or people who's spouses racked up credit in their name while they were married and left them holding the debt, and then you think to yourself, I'm just an idiot who overused my credit card or I was out of work for 6 months and just fell behind.
+For a lot of people, filing bankruptcy, going to court, and taking the pre-filing credit counseling course and post-filing financial management course is enough to put things into perspective.
+In court, you’ll hear about people with failing businesses, crazy schemes, or people whos spouses racked up credit in their name while they were married and left them holding the debt, and then you think to yourself, I’m just an idiot who overused my credit card or I was out of work for 6 months and just fell behind.

 I’ve personally helped hundreds of people get out of debt and start over.
 It has been especially rewarding when clients come back to me in just a couple short years after filing bankruptcy telling me they were able to buy their first house, or get married without worrying about coming into the marriage with a bunch of debt, or finally get rid of those payday loans or IRS debt they never thought would go away, or even save their house from foreclosure.